bitrockteam/amber-components/README.md

 * `triggerEvent(name, ?detail)` - a wrapper to create a new custom event and dispatch it with an optional `detail` object.
 Bubbling is already turned on.
 * `setStyles(css)` - giving a string of CSS rules it creates a `<style />` tag ready to be injected inside the element's template.
-* `getClasses(class1, ...)` - from a list of required CSS classes it generates a single string from them, if they are an active boolean property.

-From `AmberElement` file you can also import the `html` function from LitHTML and the `@customElement(name)` decorator utility which acts as a replacement of `customElements.define()` but it also do a check to prevent double definition of the same tag.
+From `AmberElement` file you can also import the `html` and `@property` functions from LitHTML and the `@customElement(name)` decorator utility which acts as a replacement of `customElements.define()` but it also perform a check to prevent double definition of the same tag.

 ### Add a new component
 To quickly create the required (but minimal) boilerplate for a new Amber component, we have included a small CLI utility: